bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe allows us to segment our tests into related categories, for organization.
+For example, all tests relating to one endpoint could go into a describe.

+It holds a single test that will be seen within Jest, even if it has multiple expects.
+It tests one independent test - such as if the endpoint will return the correct status code, or object.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test Driven Development begins with building the tests before writing the code.
+This type of development asks the developer to think through the entire codebase before writing, to pre-emptively consider edge cases, issues and how the resources should be handled.
+This extra time spent planning can make writing the code simpler and faster, and less prone to bugs that would require extensive refactoring.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Input-output tests, regression tests, and unit testing.

 ## Project Set Up